mmehr1988/mmehr1988/README.md

 Currently, I'm completing full-stack certificate from Columbia Engineering's coding bootcamp which will end in Fall 2021.

-Front-end skills include HTML, CSS, Bootstrap, JavaScript, jQuery.
+Front-End Skills: HTML, CSS, Bootstrap, JavaScript, jQuery.

-Backend skills include Node.js.
+Backend Skills: Node.js.

 Feel free to check out my Github profile and other links by clicking on each badge.